-Prince Harry Honors His Mother Diana In Poignant Wedding Reception Speech
+Prince Harry Honors His Mother, Diana, In Poignant Wedding Reception Speech

 — BuzzFeed (@BuzzFeed) May 19, 2018

 As Inquisitr previously reported, Princess Diana’s presence was felt throughout Harry’s wedding day.
 The groom even handpicked the bouquet of flowers that his bride Meghan carried, flowers that came directly from Diana’s garden.
-The bride’s bouquet included Diana’s favorite flowers — forget-me-nots.
+The bride’s bouquet included Diana’s favorite flowers: forget-me-nots.

-The evening wedding reception for Prince Harry and Meghan Markle, held at Frogmore House was even more lighthearted, with Harry’s brother Prince William and his wife Kate Middleton, Prince William hitting the dance floor with celebrity friends, while family friend Charlie van Straubenzee roasted Harry in a “naughty” speech during the nighttime party, reportedly calling him out for his “wild” past and pending baldness.
+The evening wedding reception for Prince Harry and Meghan Markle, held at Frogmore House, was even more lighthearted, with Harry’s brother, Prince William, and his wife, Kate Middleton, hitting the dance floor with celebrity friends, while family friend Charlie van Straubenzee roasted Harry in a “naughty” speech during the nighttime party, reportedly calling him out for his “wild” past and pending baldness.
 ET also revealed that there was a special ginger-and-rum cocktail that was served in honor of the newlyweds.

 For more on the wedding of Prince Harry and Meghan Markle, see the video below.